“The best time to plant a tree was 20 years ago. The second best time is now.” – Chinese Proverb

 Your 40s will bring many conflicting priorities – kids, work, life admin.
 Despite being less in control of your schedule, the beauty of running is that you can fit in any point throughout the day.
 Simply lace up and head out for 30 minutes when you find a gap in the day.

-All that added responsibility can that its tool, but nothing beats running to relieve stress.
+All that added responsibility can take its toll, but nothing beats running to relieve stress or running off a hangover to clear the head.

 There are many benefits and downsides to jogging daily, so start slow.